subaiyalShk/Web3-datastorage/README.md

-IPFS Node
+***IPFS Node***

-This project is a simple IPFS node server using Helia and Express. taking the following docs are refernce: https://github.com/ipfs-examples/helia-examples/tree/main/examples/helia-ts-node
+This project is a simple IPFS node server using Helia and Express. taking the following docs as refernce: https://github.com/ipfs-examples/helia-examples/tree/main/examples/helia-ts-node

 Prerequisites
 Before you begin, ensure you have met the following requirements: